jespino/checksley/doc/source/api.rst

   .. js:function:: removeErrors()

+    Remove error messages.

   .. js:function:: destroy()

+    Destroy the form.

   .. js:function:: reset()

+    Reset the status of the form.

 .. js:class:: Field(elm, options={})

   .. js:function:: bindData()

+    Unset the data checksley-field attribute to the form storing the :js:class:`Field` object.

   .. js:function:: unbindData()

+    Unset the data checksley-field attribute to the form storing the :js:class:`Field` object.

   .. js:function:: focus()

+    Set the focus in the field.

   .. js:function:: eventValidate(event)

   .. js:function:: unbindEvents()

+    Disconnect valiation of the field events.

   .. js:function:: bindEvents()

+    Connect valiation to the field events.

   .. js:function:: errorClassTarget()